sze-info/arj/README.md

 - Thank you for **ETH Zürich** Programming for Robotics - ROS: Péter Fankhauser, Dominic Jud, Martin Wermelinger, Prof. Dr. Marco Hutter.
 - Thank you for "Autonomous Driving Software Engineering" by the Institute of Automotive Technology (Prof. Dr.-Ing.
 Lienkamp, Phillip Karle), **TU München**.
 GPL-3.0 license.
 - Thank you for TH Ingolstadt, Autonomous Vehicle Engineering Faculty of Electrical Engineering and Computer Science.
+- Thank you **Stanford** University Stanford University - Introduction to Robotics by Prof. Oussama Khatib.